Configuring GitLab Runner on OpenShift

 credentials all Name of the Secret containing the accountName and privateKey properties used to access the object storage.

-container all Name of the Azure container in which the cache will be stored.
+container all Name of the Azure container in which the cache is stored.

 storageDomain all The domain name of the Azure blob storage.